 From the earliest days of the Magpie lead mine there were problems, firstly with keeping water out of the workings and also struggles with the other mines working veins that would naturally cross each other, the Magpie mine and the Maypitt mine both worked the redsoil vein, which of course as each other’s workings came closer caused terrible disputes and arguments between the two mines.
 Miners would light fires underground, one reason being to heat the working face and then cool it with water to naturally ease the extraction of the lead by making it more brittle, the other reason being to smoke out the opposing mine workers!

-Visiting the Magpie mine filled my family and me with intrigue and stoked our imaginations, there are stories of a haunting here and it’s no wonder with its lively history, but in such well-kept and maintained grounds and just a short walk from the roadside along the drive I found it a real pleasure to visit.
+Visiting the Magpie mine filled my family and me with intrigue and stoked our imaginations, there are stories of a haunting here and it’s no wonder with its lively history, and to be honest the atmosphere here is deathly quiet, not a sound which is very noticeable, not even the sound of birds which as well as feeling unusually ominous is strangely calming and peaceful at the same time.
+Magpie mine is in such well-kept and maintained grounds and just a short walk from the roadside along the drive and I found it a real pleasure to visit.
 The remaining mine buildings are kept in a natural state without any signage or interference other than the up-keep of safety and ease of access which gives a feel of going back in time.
 The grounds are owned by the Chatsworth Estate and leased by the Peak District Mines Historical Society.